CovertLab/wcEcoli/docs/dev-tools.md

    fi
    ```

-3. Also consider adding this to your profile (when you're not working on other Python projects):
+3. You'll need to put the project on the `PYTHONPATH` when working on it.
+Consider adding this to your profile or creating a shell alias to do this when you work on wcEcoli:

    ```bash
    export PYTHONPATH="$HOME/wcEcoli:$PYTHONPATH"